SnareNet: Flexible Repair Layers for Neural Networks with Hard Constraints: Constrained Neural Networks

 where $\mu_u > 0$ and $\mu_{\ell} > 0$ are penalty weights that determine the strength of the penalty, and $\relu(\cdot) := \max(0, \cdot)$ is applied elementwise.
-The soft loss allows the use of standard unconstrained optimization techniques during training.
-This soft constraint methodology is commonly used for data-parameterized constrained optimization problems \cite{van2025optimization} and for solving partial differential equations \cite{raissi2019physics, dener2020trainingneuralnetworksphysical}.
+The loss in \eqref{eq:penalty-loss} is also called a \emph{soft loss} and allows the use of standard unconstrained optimization techniques during training.
+This soft constraint methodology is commonly used for data-parameterized constrained optimization \cite{van2025optimization} and for solving partial differential equations \cite{raissi2019physics, dener2020trainingneuralnetworksphysical}.
 While penalty methods are straightforward to implement and broadly applicable, models trained with soft loss generally violate constraints on unseen problem instances.
 Strict constraint satisfaction requires setting $\mu_u$ and $\mu_{\ell}$ to infinity (or a very large number), which however makes the soft loss infinitely ill-conditioned and hard to solve \cite{rathore2024challenges}.